nllz/IRTF-HRPC/draft-association.md

 In 1971, four years after the invention of email, the first mailing list was created to talk about the idea of using Arpanet for discussion.
 By this time, what had initially propelled the Arpanet project forward as a resource sharing platform was gradually replaced by the idea of a network as a means of bringing people together {{Abbate}}.
 More than 45 years after, mailing lists are pervasive and help communities to engage, have discussion, share  information, ask questions, and build ties.
 Even as social media and discussion forums grew, mailing lists continue to be widely used {{AckermannKargerZhang}}.
 They are a crucial tool to organise groups and individuals around themes and causes {{APC}}.

+Mailinglist are still in wide use, also in the IETF because they allow for easy association and allow people to subscribe (join) and unsubscribe (leave) as they please.
+They also allow for association of specific groups on closed lists.
+Finally the archival function allows for accountabilty.
+The downsides of mailinglists are similar to the ones generally associated with e-mail, except that end-to-end encryption such as OpenPGP {{RFC4880}} and S/MIME {{RFC5751}} is not possible because the final recipients are not known.
+There have been expirimental solutions to address this issues such as Schleuder {{Schleuder}}, but this has not been standardized or widely deployed.

 ### Multi-party video conferencing and risks

 Multi-party video conferencing protocols such as WebRTC {{RFC6176}} {{RFC7118}} allow for robust, bandwidth-adaptive, wideband and super-wideband video and audio discussions in groups.
 'The WebRTC protocol was designed to enable responsive real-time communications over the Internet, and is instrumental in allowing streaming video and conferencing applications to run in the browser.
 In order to easily facilitate direct connections between computers (bypassing the need for a central server to act as a gatekeeper), WebRTC provides functionality to automatically collect the local and public IP addresses of Internet users (ICE or STUN).
 These functions do not require consent from the user, and can be instantiated by sites that a user visits without their awareness.
 The potential privacy implications of this aspect of WebRTC are well documented, and certain browsers have provided options to limit its behavior.' {{AndersonGuarnieri}}.

 'The disclosure of network addresses presents a specific risk to individuals that use privacy tools to conceal their real IP address to sites that they visit.
 Typically, when a user browses the Internet over a VPN, the only address that should be recorded by sites they visit would be that of the VPN provider itself.
 Using the WebRTC STUN function allows a site to additionally enumerate the addresses that are associated with the computer that the visitor is using – rather than those of intermediaries.
 This means that if a user is browsing the Internet on an ADSL connection over a VPN, a malicious site they visit could potentially surreptitious record the home address of the user.' {{AndersonGuarnieri}}.

 While facilitating freedom of assembly and association multi-party video conferencing tools might pose concrete risks for those who use them.
-One the one hand WebRTC is providing a resilient channels of communications, but on the other hand it also exposed information about those who are using the tool which might lead to increased surveillance, identification and the consequences that might be derived from that.
+One the one hand WebRTC is providing a resilient channels of communications, but on the other hand it also exposes information about those who are using the tool which might lead to increased surveillance, identification and the consequences that might be derived from that.
+This is especially concerning because the usage of a VPN does not protect against the exposure of IP addresses {{Crawford}}.

 The risk of surveillance is also true in an offline space, but this is generally easy to analyze for the end-user.
 Security and privacy expectations of the end-user could be made more clear to the user (or improved) which would result in a more secure and/or private excercise or the right to freedom of assembly or association.

 ## Peer-to-peer networks and systems